After I M. Pei's Death, Assessing His Built Legacy

 It’s probably for the best that I. M. Pei didn’t know anything about rock.
 The then-seventysomething architect admitted he was more of a jazz fan when he was handed the impossible task of creating a shrine to the aging icons of a youthful art form.
 Rolling Stone founder and Atlantic Records founder Ahmet Ertegun dutifully dragged Pei to Memphis and New Orleans for a crash course in the roots of the music.
 Of course, the building itself would be sited not in those cities but in Cleveland, where city leaders were willing to bankroll the goofy idea of a $92 million megaproject celebrating the Majesty of Rock.

 This idea was hatched in the mid-1980s, a time when Cleveland really needed a win.
-And an I. M. Pei-designed waterfront attraction, complete with one of the architect’s signature glass “tents” looked like just the economic-development ticket.
+And an I. M. Pei-designed waterfront attraction, complete with one of the architect’s signature glass “tents,” looked like just the economic-development ticket.
 When it opened in 1995, critics mostly raved about the complex’s funky swirl of geometric shapes (“Mr. Pei adds the Pyramid, the Spiral and the Drum to the Frug, the Swim and the Watusi,” Herbert Muschamp declared in the New York Times) and general swagger.
 Since then, the museum has welcomed 12 million visitors and many entertainingly shambolic induction ceremonies.
 (That annual event is now shared with New York City.)
 For tourist-hungry Cleveland, the Rock HOF remains a major draw: A 2018 study found that visitors to the attraction spent $127 million in 2017; the Hall claims a total economic impact of almost $200 million annually.
 Johnny Rotten might not be a fan, but Pei’s unlikeliest gig has won over plenty of fans.

 —David Dudley